Forget Cold Call Marketing: 10 Ways to Make Hot Contacts

 - A negative perception develops regarding the professionalism of the entire industry

-In this game, the best outcome does not occur when everyone tries to use the same business development strategy.
+In this game, the best outcome does not occur when everyone tries to use the same business development strategy or the same tips for cold calling.
 So if you’re faced with intense cold calling competition, the best solution may be to choose an alternative marketing strategy.

 No doubt, you have to continue to be aggressive about sales and marketing.
 But don’t do what everyone else is doing.
 The current environment offers an ideal opportunity for you to truly differentiate your services.
 Instead of simply increasing the cold call numbers, consider the following:

 Every time you make a cold call, write a letter, or send an e-mail, you are interrupting the recipient’s day.
 You are, in effect, saying “STOP!
 Put down whatever you’re doing, and pay attention to me.”
 And as we all know, unwanted interruptions are annoying.

 Direct sales is all about building relationships.
 To be successful, put yourself in your prospect’s shoes.
 If you’re going to interrupt someone, make sure the interruptions are worthwhile—from the recipient’s point of view.
 At Haley Marketing, we encourage our clients to create a “Valid Business Reason” for every interruption.
 Simply put, we want every communication to add value and enhance the relationship our clients are working to create.

 What’s a Valid Business Reason for interrupting someone’s day?
 Consider these 10 ideas:

 - Solve a problemThe best interruptions rarely have to do with the services you sell.
 Instead, share information that helps your prospects address their most important challenges.
 For example, you could offer: